 Growing up, my Dad drove a van.
-A proud, long-time over of vans since the late ’80s, Dad dropped me off and picked me up at little league games, school dances, and friends’ houses in a massive white Chevy Van.
-The van had a surprising amount of zip under the hood and featured a big, sofa-esque backseat and a removable middle console table between the cushion-y middle passenger seats.
+A proud, long-time owner of vans since the late ’80s, Dad dropped me off and picked me up at little league games, school dances, and friends’ houses in a massive white Chevy Van.
+The van had a surprising amount of zip under the hood.
+It also featured a big, sofa-esque backseat and a removable middle console table between the middle passenger seats.
 Our family dubbed it “The Landshark” because it was pretty much the consumer family vehicle equivalent to shuttling around our rural Pennsylvania town in a 747 Jumbojet.

 Sitting in the front of my Dad’s van as a child and a teenager was like riding in the co-pilot’s seat of an airplane cockpit.
 The seats were huge and towered above the road, offering a sweeping view of the surroundings from the passenger seat.
 This made calling “shotgun” extra special on family road trips to the beach or camping.

 My Dad and I talked a lot when I rode up-front.
 We still do, but now it’s back-and-forth from the train station on my infrequent visits home from the city instead of between basketball practices or piano lessons.

 Looking back, the front seat of my Dad’s van was a pew and the driver’s seat a pulpit.
 I absorbed a gospel of fatherly wisdom while being shuttled between whatever life-enriching activity I was involved in at the time.
 In the spirit of Father’s Day, I thought I’d share some of those lessons I learned from the front-seat over the years.

 50. The most special bond you’ll ever have with someone comes from picking them up and dropping them off at places.

 49. Skinning your knee after taking the training wheels off your bike is part of the process.